AnisurRahmanJU/JSFlowRun/examples.md

 ---

-If you want, I can use own **examples**, including more advanced scenarios like nested conditionals, nested loops with break/continue, arrays of objects, function calls within loops, and try-catch blocks - all ready to generate flowcharts perfectly.
+If you want, you can use own **examples**, including more advanced scenarios like nested conditionals, nested loops with break/continue, arrays of objects, function calls within loops, and try-catch blocks - all ready to generate flowcharts perfectly.